United States v. Google LLC (2023): Related lawsuits

 According to The New York Times, the lawsuit is the fifth antitrust suit filed against Google by either the federal government or states attorney general since 2020.
 The DOJ filed a separate antitrust case in October 2020 accusing Google of unlawfully monopolizing the search market.
 Google's dominant position in the adtech market has additionally received legal scrutiny in both the European Union and the United Kingdom.

 State of Texas v.
 Google, LLC (2020)

 The case has been compared to a separate, state-led antitrust lawsuit targeting Google's adtech practices filed in 2020.
 The aforementioned lawsuit, led by the Texas Attorney General's office, accuses Google of unlawfully abusing its dominance in digital advertising.
 On May 09, 2025, the Texas Attorney General successfully reached $1.375 billion settlement with Google.

 In April 2024, the DOJ requested to file a statement of interest in the case during the discovery process.
 The State of Texas v.
-Google, LLC is expected to go to trial in Plano, Texas on March 31, 2025 before judge Sean D. Jordan, and will be held over a four week period.
+Google, LLC trial was originally scheduled for March 2025 before judge Sean D. Jordan but was postponed to August 2025, and subsequently delayed indefinitely pending the outcome of the federal case.